 Matt Schu, USA

 Matt Schu (Schumacher) is a digital artist and illustrator from Portland with an immense passion for drawing houses.
-Indeed, humans are relatively rare characters of his artworks, and instead, he prefers discovering the mood of houses and gardens.
-The idea of Matt’s artistry is to focus rather on the emotional aspect than on objects, and from this position, he sees lots of meaning, emotion and inspiration in houses.
+Indeed, humans are relatively rare characters in his artworks, and instead, he prefers discovering the mood of houses and gardens.
+Matt’s idea is to focus rather on the emotional aspect than on objects, and from this position, he sees lots of meaning, emotion, and inspiration in houses.

-As Matt experiments with setting and details, he can convey any vibe without actually telling or showing anything precise — and that’s where the magic comes up.
+As Matt experiments with setting and details, he can convey any vibe without telling or showing anything precise — and that’s where the magic comes up.
 Matt released a few self-published books and zines, which are a chance to continue the journey across his creative universe.
-Particularly if you are interested in spicing up your digital illustrations and improving the traditional gouache & inking technique.
+Particularly if you want to spice up your digital illustrations and improve the traditional gouache & inking technique.

 Antoni Tudisco, Germany

-Antoni Tudisco is a creative director & 3D visual artist from Hamburg, one of the greatest digital artists practicing modern surrealism and selling NFT.
-He’s worked with Nike, Adidas, Versace, Google, Mercedes Benz, D&G, etc., and won several notable design awards.
+Antoni Tudisco is a creative director & 3D visual artist from Hamburg.
+And he’s one of the best digital artists practicing modern surrealism and selling NFT.
+He’s worked with Nike, Adidas, Versace, Google, Mercedes Benz, D&G, etc., and won several notable awards.
 His style features smooth 3D shapes and textures polished by a bright color palette: neon pink to gold.

-In his artworks, Antoni likes to reinvent digital physics and explore the laws of nature work on a case-by-case basis.
-This is seasoned by his unleashed interest in surrealist, street and Asian visual concepts that he resorts to more and more frequently.
-Such surrealist experiments are often embedded into branding campaigns, so it’s not something extraordinary for Antoni to use the Nike logo as piercing or stick a pair of snickers to one’s face with duct tape.
+In his artworks, Antoni likes to reinvent digital physics and explore the laws of nature on a case-by-case basis.
+This is seasoned by his unleashed interest in pop culture, street art, and Asian visual concepts.
+Such surrealist experiments are often embedded into branding campaigns, so it’s not extraordinary for Antoni to use the Nike logo as a piercing or stick a pair of sneakers to one’s face with duct tape.

 Ben Bauchau, Belgium

-While some digital artists create their own worlds, Ben Bauchau is the one, who explores them — as he states himself.
-These worlds are surrealist, fairy-tale and a little dark, and such quintessence is Ben’s signature.
-The first series I discovered in his portfolio was Place For My Dark Thoughts, a book of contemplative illustrations in inking technique made to share support with people who go through anxiety and internal conflict.
+While some digital artists create their own worlds, Ben Bauchau is the one who explores them — as he states himself.
+These worlds are surrealist, fairy-tale, and a little dark.
+And such quintessence is Ben’s signature.
+The first series I discovered in his portfolio was Place For My Dark Thoughts, a book of contemplative illustrations in an inking technique made for sharing support with people who go through anxiety and internal conflict.
 The same message partially permeates Ben’s artistry.

-Ben’s visual stories are based on Japanese mecha aesthetics and Ukiyo-e art and cosmic, fantastic plots.
-His characters create a mix of multiple cultures, however he is greatly interested in building samurai-like personalities: lonely warriors, wanderers and explorers, captured in futurist environment.
-Currently, his arts are not limited to drawings, as he equally releases animations with a similar post-aplocalytic approach.
+Ben’s creations are based on Japanese mecha aesthetics and Ukiyo-e art, and cosmic, fantastic plots.
+His characters create a mix of multiple cultures.
+However, he is greatly interested in building samurai-like personalities: lonely warriors, wanderers, and explorers captured in a futurist environment.
+Currently, his arts are not limited to drawing projects, as he equally releases animations with a similar post-apocalyptic approach.

 David Sossella, Italy

-Traditional Japanese style motifs intertwine with the Soviet agitation posters in mysterious plots, told by David Sossella, and illustrator and graphic designer from Italy.
+Traditional Japanese-style motifs intertwine with the Soviet agitation posters in mysterious plots, told by David Sossella, an illustrator and graphic designer from Italy.
 The robust colors dance in the eye-pleasing mixture of fantasy worlds with a take on real-life inventions, machinery, and old-school means of transport.
 It takes some time to spot all the details, carefully packed in hidden meanings, spiced up with fantastic allegories.
 Every character has a resistless charm, hooking your attention and never letting go.
-That’s a brief story of me discovering this ingenious author, actually.

 David has come a long way to becoming one of the top digital artists collaborating with many international brands like Ray-Ban, Hasbro, Disney, Air Emirates, Poste Italiane, and others.
 Besides, David Rosella is a founder of Gusto Robusto, an independent project creating and promoting art prints in vector technique.
-On his Instagram page, you may find various experiments with style for your inspiration — there Davind demonstrates a sheer contrast of applied techniques and the process of sketching out the future compositions!
+You may find various experiments with style for your inspiration on his Instagram page.
+There David demonstrates a sheer contrast between applied techniques and the process of sketching out future compositions!

 Alex Heywood, Australia